ifesdjeen/ifesdjeen.github.com/articles/community_is_future.md

 That may sound simplistic, but it's true.
 On our meetups we constantly meet people who want to switch from Perl or PHP to Ruby, from Java to Scala or Clojure.
-And there's something in common between many of them: they say that they're not allowed to make that switch on their daily job, and they can't find a position where they would be able to learn it.
+And there's something in common between many of them: they say that **they're not allowed to make that switch** on their daily job, and they can't find a position where they would be able to learn it.

+But that's also quite clear: no business wants to rely on some esoteric nonsense that noone knows about.
+And the only way to fix that is education, which consists of two crucial parts: learning yourself and teaching people around you.

 ## Learning X the hard way

-Not sure wether schools are to be blamed for it or no, but for the majority of subjects people have an instinctive reaction of "let me read a book about it" when approached some learning.
+Not sure wether schools are to be blamed for it or no, but for the majority of subjects people have an instinctive reaction of **"let me read a book about it"** when approached some learning.

 Well, good luck learning to play piano with a book.
 Or learning a programming language.
-Of course, whenever you need to understand some music theory or how the compilers are built, you'll have to read a book.
-But noone needs to read a book in order to start learning a programming language.
+Of course, whenever you need to understand some music theory or how the compilers are built, **you'll have to read a book**.
+But __noone needs to read a book in order to start learning a programming language__.

+For the complete beginners books won't make any sense at all, since they're using some spooky vocabulary, which they've never heard about.
+And more advanced people, who already have an experience of working with other tech will simply get bored, will stop reading and will just wait until they have a chance to get their hands dirty with it.
+But, without an effort that day will never come.

 That's when community chimes in, and becomes an essential part of learning.
-During your first steps, it's really handy to have someone to ask around.
-Someone who can check out a code of a fresh Haskeller and give a necessary feedback of how people are handling same things in a practical way.
+During your first steps, __it's really handy to have someone to ask around__.
+Someone who can check out a code of a fresh Haskeller and give a necessary feedback of how people are handling same things in a **practical way**.

-Attending hackathons, and all kinds of events, where you can find both novices and professionals, is going to make you more fluent with a technology of your preference.
-Reminding your colleagues about it is, in a way, a work of an __Evangelist__, which everyone thinks is so easy and fun.
+Attending hackathons, and all kinds of events, where you can find both beginners and professionals, is going to make you more fluent with a technology of your preference.
+Reminding people around you about it is, in a way, a work of an __Evangelist__, which everyone thinks is so easy and fun.